UNCLASSIFIED (U)

 c.
 (U) Intent Relating to Ineligibility Resulting from Conviction:

-(1) (U) Before its amendment under the DEECA of 1986, the former 212(a)(23) provided for a finding of ineligibility resulting from a conviction for the “illicit” possession of certain substances; the term “illicit” was at the time interpreted to mean “guilty knowledge”.
+(1) (U) Before its amendment under the DEECA of 1986, the former 212(a)(23) provided for a finding of ineligibility resulting from a conviction for the “illicit” possession of certain substances; the term “illicit” was then interpreted to mean “guilty knowledge”.
 Thus before 1986, for an applicant to be found ineligible as the result of a conviction for the “possession” of drugs, the statute under which the applicant was convicted had to have contained a requirement that the applicant knew the drugs were in their possession.

 (2) (U) The current version of INA 212(a)(2)(A)(i)(II) contains no word equivalent to “illicit”.
 Therefore, a conviction for possession or any other activity “relating to” a controlled substance will render an applicant ineligible regardless of whether the statute under which the applicant was convicted contains an element of guilty knowledge as a requirement for conviction and regardless of whether it is alleged that the applicant did not knowingly participate in the activity.